ece106/tomatocan/README.md

 Now you're ready to test.
 Check the conversation tab on the pull request sometimes the the person that did the pull request put information there stating what they did and what they want you to check.

+Important note: You need to add at least one user to do some testing on the local host.
+This requires you sign up into the localhost for the test branch you're testing and confirm the new user.
+Also because of the changes made to the config/environments/development.rb you will be recieving emails

 Now there's 3 things to check